lrewega/browserker/docs/design.md

 ### Injection Points

-Each k/v for parsed types should be an injection point.
+Each k/v for parsed types should be an injection.
 Injection Manager should handle re-encoding (similar to how astutil works in Go)

 ## Reporting

-Report manager should be available to plugins, plugins can report their specific checks with evidence.
+A report manager is available to plugins, plugins can report their specific checks with evidence.